Eighth Grade Curriculum

 • English - Fifth Form

 Fifth Form English focuses on literature, through the reading and analysis of novels, plays, poetry, and short stories.
 Students make connections to common themes and discover the voice within writing, and students will learn to use criticism and analysis through textual evidence in discussions.
-Through literature based words, Sadlier program, or Wordly Wise program, students develop vocabulary through contextual use and practice.
+Through literature-based words and the Membean program, students develop vocabulary through contextual use and practice.
 The development of students’ writing focuses on a well-developed, detailed, and structured paragraph, and students work toward the five-paragraph essay.
 Students are also exposed to creative writing techniques.
 There is a focus on grammar, conventions, mechanics, and sentence variation through writing and book exercises.
+The text, Grammar for Writing, published by Sadlier is used to support grammar and writing instruction.

-Sample of texts used in the Fifth Form
+Sample Texts used in the Fifth Form in the last few years:

 A Raisin in The Sun by Lorraine Hansberry